h3abionet/h3africa-chip/README.md

 * `windowshopper.py` : takes our chips and a bunch of other chips, regions we're not happy about, and finds SNPs that other chips have that we don't that should be included.

+## evaluation
+Scripts used in the evaluation.
+Documentation on how to use the scripts are described in the folder.